smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###August
 I will finish the view triggers this month and please hopefully test.

+######13 August
+* Still importing data into SQL Server tables to test that the tables are set up correctly.
+Trigger tests will require more systematic testing later.
+* Tidying up and correcting triggers code as I test them and identify issues.
+I went through rif40_geographies, t_rif40_geolevels triggers, rif40_tables.

+######12 August
+* Still setting up basic rif_data tables.
+I put the population tables into rif_data instead of separate pop schema
+* I updated some raw sahsuland/data files where the column definitions changed.
+I also exported tables with data out from Postgres so I could model my SQL Server tests on those data.
+* Problem with defining indexes on function-results (substring/truncate) in SQL Server and then problems with bulk inserts with computed columns.
+The inelegant solution is to use a view that excludes computed columns.

 ######11 August
 * Working on importing data in an automated way so I can be ready to do proper tests using Peter's test harness.
 * Creating tables in the rif_data schema and importing test data.